storj/docs/app/(docs)/object-mount/user-guides/configuration/page.md

 ### CUNO_CREDENTIALS

-The environment variable `CUNO_CREDENTIALS` allows you to customise the location of the Object Mount credentials store, and is elaborated upon in {ref}`user-guide-credentials-management`.
+The environment variable `CUNO_CREDENTIALS` allows you to customise the location of the Object Mount credentials store, and is elaborated upon in [user-guide-credentials-management]().

 ### Proxy server tunneling